merenlab/merenlab.org/_posts/2026-07-04-saccharomyces-boulardii.md

 The first one is an ecological statement that makes sense, and the follow up is a logical extension of it if we agree that microbiome in homeostasis can affect tumor progression.
 But I think there has to be more to this.

-Why?

-Let me try to explain: in my opinion, the relative depletion of LMI populations from the cancer environment is extremely unlikely to be only due to the lack of amino acids.
+And here is where my intuition diverges from theirs: in my opinion, the relative depletion of LMI populations from the cancer environment is extremely unlikely to be only due to the lack of amino acids.
 As in, the depletion of populations that are unable to synthesise their own stuff in a host system is unlikely to be primarily driven by the depletion of the stuff they are unable to synthesise in the environment.
 Because if a collapsed public-goods pool were the sole cause of their demise, then simply topping up amino acids would have helped the LMI populations expand in unhealthy hosts.
 Right?
 So we can perhaps ask the following, and try to answer them with what is already available:

 * Would replacing *S. boulardii* with amino acid supplements recapitulate the same effects on the microbiome?
-I don't think so -- because if amino-acid scarcity were the only barrier, LMI populations shouldn't already be the majority (68%) in the untreated gut.
+I don't think so.
+If amino acid scarcity were the only barrier, LMI populations should not have been almost 70% of the untreated gut.
 There is a reason for the modest increase, and it is important to think about, in my opinion.

 * Would extending LMI populations in these animals from 68% to 77% on average without *S. boulardii* recapitulate the same effects on the tumors?
 I really don't think so.
-If we were talking about 0% to 9%, I may have agreed.
-But a modest shift from 68% to 77% makes it unlikely that this particular axis -- the fraction of LMI populations -- is what drives the changes on the host side (even if the community is reshaped in other ways, too).
+If we were talking about 0% to 9%, it would have been a much more interesting change to contend with comapred to a modest shift from 68% to 77%.
+9% change makes it unlikely that this particular axis is what drives the changes on the host side.

-Two caveats are worth stating plainly here.
-First, this study has no healthy, tumor-free control -- both groups carry tumors -- so the 'depletion' of LMI populations in the cancer state is something I am importing from our earlier work rather than something these data show directly.
-Second, the tumor here sits under the skin rather than in the gut, so the gut is not the diseased tissue, which if anything makes the host -> microbiome direction *more* plausible than a gut-local tumor loop.

-There is no need to ignore the likely impact of *S. boulardii* on the microbial community through its amino acid provision, but I think these data assigns a larger role for *S. boulardii* on the system, likely through the regulation of immunomodulatory activities, which also influence the gut microbiome.
-And that larger impact of *S. boulardii* through its influence on host likely contributes much more to the expansion of LMI populations.
+There is no need to ignore the likely impact of *S. boulardii* on the microbial community through its amino acid provision, but I think these data assigns a larger role for *S. boulardii* on the system than that, likely through the regulation of immunomodulatory activities, which likely exerts a larger influence on the gut microbiome than the amino acid provision, and likely contributes more to the expansion of LMI populations.
 This dual effect is also seen in the plasma metabolome and circulating cytokines data, in my opinion.

-## Arrows I would draw (to speculate further)
+## Arrows I would draw (to speculate even further)

 So instead of this linear relationship as a speculation,